EMBL-EBI-GCA/blueprint_dcc_portal/app/static/data.md

 ###Data

 The data directory contains all processed data files as described in the above table.
 New files will be added each release.
-Subdirectories are organised by species, tissue type, donor, cell type, production center and data type.
+Subdirectories are organised by species, tissue type, donor, cell type, production centre and data type.
 The filename format follows this general form:

 <blockquote>
 	<tt><strong>sample_name</strong>.experiment.<strong>algorithm_or_pipeline_name</strong>.freeze_date.<strong>file_extension</strong></tt>